 - 9. Circumstances are exceptional if the imposition of the minimum term would result in an arbitrary and disproportionate sentence. - 10.
-The circumstances must be truly exceptional.
+The circumstances must indeed be exceptional.
 It is important that courts do not undermine the intention of Parliament and the deterrent purpose of the minimum term provisions by too readily accepting exceptional circumstances. - 11.
 The court should look at all of the circumstances of the case taken together.
 A single striking factor may amount to exceptional circumstances, or it may be the collective impact of all of the relevant circumstances. - 12.
+When considering the circumstances of the offender relevant considerations would include if an offender is unfit to serve a five-year sentence or that such a sentence may have a significantly adverse effect on the health of the offender. - 13.
 The mere presence of one or more of the following should not in itself be regarded as exceptional: - One or more lower culpability factors - The type of weapon or ammunition falling under type 2 or 3 - One or more mitigating factors - A plea of guilty